Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: Theoretical Tools

+{ Eqs.(\ref{eq:PerturbedOrbitalElements}) constitute a system of ODEs, which are solved numerically in the following analysis using the initial conditions $\boldsymbol{X}|_{t=0}=\boldsymbol{X}_0$.
+The orbital perturbation theory suggests that $\psi(t)$ can be calculated by solving the Kepler equations Eq.(\ref{eq:UnperturbedE}) and Eq.(\ref{eq:Unperturbedpsi}) with the orbital elements regarded as the osculating ones. }
-To understand the resonant behavior qualitatively, we also derive the analytical solution under the simplifications that the orbit of test binary is circular and the incident GW is modeled as a monochromatic wave with redshifted frequency $f_{\rm GW}$ and initial phase $\varphi_{\rm GW}$.

-At the resonance frequency $f_{\rm GW} = f_{\rm res} \equiv 2 / P$, the variation of $P$ is dominated by a linear (i.e. resonant) term, and this effect will accumulate in time.
-The secular perturbation of $P$, defined as $\dot{P}$ averaged over one revolution, reads
+To understand the resonant behavior qualitatively, we also derive an analytical solution under the simplifications that the orbit of test binary is nearly circular ($e \ll 1$) and the incident GW is modeled as a monochromatic wave with redshifted frequency $f_{\rm GW}$, initial phase $\varphi_{\rm GW}$ and amplitudes $H_A$.
+At the ``main'' resonance frequency $f_{\rm GW} = f_{\rm res} = 2 / P$, the variation of $P$ is dominated by a linear drift term.
+The secular perturbation of $P$, defined as $\dot{P}$ averaged over one orbit revolution, reads

-where $A, B, C, D$ are constants determined by the incident GW.
-The detailed derivation can be found in Appendix~\ref{sec:appendixA}.
-Depending on the relative phase and direction between the GW source and test binary, $\dot{P}_{\rm sec}$ can be either positive or minus.
-This expression provides an intuitive demonstration of orbital resonance, and in the case of Milky Way DWD detection, they can be used to make an order-of-magnitude analysis.